 To honor the legacy of Dorothy Patterson, who remained independent as she aged, The Patterson Foundation worked with SCOPE and USF Sarasota-Manatee on the Aging with Dignity and Independence initiative.
-During this collaboration, the organizations explored aging in this Florida community and presented findings to local officials and organizations as well as state and national conferences.
+During this collaboration, the organizations explored aging in our Florida community and presented findings to local officials and organizations and at state and national conferences.

 The Patterson Foundation collaborated with the Arthritis Foundation – Florida Chapter to inspire philanthropy statewide by using technology, communications, and strategic consulting resources.
 Nearly $1.7 million was generated for vital research and education programs that improve the quality of life for people with arthritis while honoring the legacy of Dorothy Patterson, who lived with arthritis.